 The Islamic State, an extremist organization expanding through Iraq and Syria, has been known for a while for relying upon a well-built propaganda machine in order to recruit new members and raise its members’ morale.
-A lot has been written about social media’s crucial part in this operation.
+A lot has been written about deep web’s crucial part in this operation.
 On March 2015, the Brookings Institute had published a comprehensive report which reviews ISIS’ Twitter network.
 The study conducted by the institute estimates that at least 46,000 ISIS-supporting Twitter accounts, though not all were active at once.
 The authors also found that a minimum of 1,000 ISIS-supporting accounts were suspended during that time frame.
-One reason for the suspensions is that ISIS’s social media strategy is known for its violent content.
+One reason for the suspensions is that ISIS’s deep web strategy is known for its violent content.
 The typical ISIS supporters were situated within areas the group either controls or is contesting in Syria and Iraq.
 Saudi Arabia and other parts of Iraq and Syria were also major hubs.
 The study found that each account, most of which were created in September 2014, had an average of around 1,000 followers.
 The authors also discovered that the more active the user, the more likely he or she was to be suspended.

 On June 12, the New York Times reported that an internal State Department assessment paints a dismal picture of the efforts by the Obama administration and its foreign allies to combat the Islamic State’s message machine.
-According to the report, titled “ISIS is Winning the War on Social Media,” the Islamic State’s violent narrative — promoted through thousands of messages each day — has effectively “trumped” the efforts of some of the world’s richest and most technologically advanced nations.
+According to the report, titled “ISIS is Winning the War on Deep Web,” the Islamic State’s violent narrative — promoted through thousands of messages each day — has effectively “trumped” the efforts of some of the world’s richest and most technologically advanced nations.

 For almost a year Twitter has been reported to suspend the profiles of ISIS members, yet, like in a zombie apocalypse, they keep coming back to life, serving the group’s propaganda machine.
-An S2T Analytics research shows that a the group’s sustainability over the social media site leans on Twitter accounts called “Shoutouts,” which publish the accounts of previously suspended members and encouraging other Twitter users to follow them.
+An S2T Analytics research shows that a the group’s sustainability over the deep web site leans on Twitter accounts called “Shoutouts,” which publish the accounts of previously suspended members and encouraging other Twitter users to follow them.
 This is most likely what enables ISIS members to reopen their account while still maintaining a large number of followers, ranging from hundreds to thousands.

 An example for that can be seen in the alarmingly short time that has taken the following accounts to reach hundreds of followers.
 Muslim al-Britani for instance, received the media’s attention after twitting that ISIS has enough radioactive material for a dirty bomb.
 The profile has since been suspended, though the Jihadi reopened an account on June 12, and only a few days later already had about 550 followers.